 6.033 Computer System Engineering

 Topics on the engineering of computer software and hardware systems: techniques for controlling complexity; strong modularity using client-server design, operating systems; performance, networks; naming; security and privacy; fault-tolerant systems, atomicity and coordination of concurrent activities, and recovery; impact of computer systems on society.
 Case studies of working systems and readings from the current literature provide comparisons and contrasts.
-Two design projects.
+Includes a single, semester-long design project.
 Students engage in extensive written communication exercises.
 Enrollment may be limited.

 Lecture occurs 2:00 PM to 3:00 PM on Mondays and Wednesdays in 26-100.